smblott-github/delivery/README.md

 Further clients can  connect, and each receives its own copy of the output stream.
-However, there is only ever *one* instance of the `encode.sh` script run, so only one instance of lame.
+However, there is only ever *one* instance of the `encode.sh` script run, so only one instance of `lame`.

 Clients may come and go.
 When the final client disconnects, the server closes the `encode.sh` script and exits.
 If the server is to run persistently,